 This is a burning question of an aspiring full-time trader.

-These articles do not give a definite number because It’s impossible to do so.
+The following resources do not give a definite number because It’s impossible to do so.
 So instead, you need to figure out the amount that’s sensible for your circumstances and abilities.

 But with these articles, you will get a good idea of what to consider to arrive at the answer.

-37. A Guide to Keeping Track of Your Expenses – Nothing to do with “trading”; everything to do with “living”.
+42. A Guide to Keeping Track of Your Expenses – Nothing to do with “trading”; everything to do with “living.”
 If you don’t know how much you need to make a living, you can never figure out how much you need to trade for a living.

-38. How much money do you need to trade for a living? – Brian Lund has written a book packed full of tips from over sixty traders.
+43. How much money do you need to trade for a living? – Brian Lund is the author of a book packed full of tips from over sixty traders.
 This is his take on how much you need.

-39. Trading for a living: how much do you need – Adam Grimes highlights a critical point for full-time traders: the inherent variability of a trader’s income.
+44. Trading for a living: how much do you need – Adam Grimes highlights a critical point for full-time traders: the inherent variability of a trader’s income.

-40. How much money do I need to start day trading for a living – This article shows that individual circumstances matter through 3 fictional traders: Fearless, Retiree, and Zen.
+45. How much money do I need to start day trading for a living – This article illustrates that individual circumstances matter through three fictional traders: Fearless, Retiree, and Zen.

-41. Pattern Day Trader – If you intend to day trade stocks and options, the FINRA has an exact figure for you – $25,000.
-But this is the regulatory minimum, not the amount that you need to pull it off.
+46. Pattern Day Trader – If you intend to day trade stocks and options, the FINRA has an exact figure for you – $25,000.
+But bear in mind that this is the regulatory minimum and not the amount that you need to pull it off.

 To trade for a living, you’ll need a reliable trading office setup.

-You trading computer will be the centerpiece of your trading office.
-You need a reliable workhorse as your trading terminal.
-If your current machine is not up to scratch, consider getting one from the websites below.
+Your trading computer will be the centerpiece of your trading office.
+So naturally, you need a reliable workhorse as your trading terminal.

-46. How to Organize Your Home Office – A step-by-step guide to setting up your home office.
+49. How To Organize Your Home Office – A step-by-step guide to setting up your home office.

-47. How to Ergonomically Optimize Your Workspace – Don’t sacrifice your health for trading.
-Learn the right working posture for your long trading sessions.
+50. How To Ergonomically Optimize Your Workspace – Don’t sacrifice your health for trading.
+Learn the proper working posture for your long trading and research sessions.

-50. Gaming Computers – Most gaming computers have specifications that are sufficient for trading.
+52. Gaming Computers – Most gaming computers have specifications that are sufficient for trading.
 You can check these out for one that’s within your budget.

 Every trader needs a broker.
 Here are some resources to get you started on your broker search.

-54. Interactive Brokers – If you want to trade a variety of instruments in global markets, Interactive Broker is a great option.
+55. Interactive Brokers – If you want to trade a wide variety of instruments in global markets, Interactive Brokers is a great option.

-55. TradeStation – A consistent entry on online brokerage firm rankings.
-Suitable for active traders looking to trade multiple instruments.
+56. TradeStation – A consistent entry on online brokerage firm rankings.
+Suitable for active traders looking to trade multiple markets and instruments.